Joseph P. Cotton: Biography

-Cotton was a major policy adviser to Hoover and was appointed as the Under Secretary of State on June 7, 1929 when the latter became President.
-He served as the acting Secretary of State, and succeeded in maintaining the dominant influence of the United States, when Henry Stimson went to assist as the Chairman of the U.S. delegation to the London Naval Conference 1930.
+Cotton was a major policy adviser to Hoover and was appointed as the undersecretary of state on June 7, 1929 when the latter became president.
+He served as the acting secretary of state, and succeeded in maintaining the dominant influence of the United States, when Henry Stimson went to assist as the chairman of the U.S. delegation to the London Naval Conference 1930.

 Cotton was admitted at Johns Hopkins Hospital in Baltimore from an infection of the spinal cord where surgeons removed a tumor from his spine.
-He developed blood-poisoning in his right eye, which had to be removed.
+He developed blood poisoning in his right eye, which had to be removed.
 He underwent two major operations and succumbed to complications from infections on March 10, 1931.